 Are you planning your first trip to Tokyo Disneyland?
-Before you dive into our Ultimate Guide to Tokyo Disney Resort, you’ll want to read our list of things you should know before booking your flight to Tokyo!
+Before you begin, you’ll want to read our list of things you should know before booking your flight to Tokyo!
 This gives you an excellent base to work from and helps make sense of some unique aspects to this gorgeous Disney Resort in Japan.

 1. There are two parks

 Tokyo Disney Resort consists of two parks, Tokyo Disneyland and Tokyo DisneySea.
 Tokyo DisneySea is the only Disney park of it’s kind in the world and made its debut in 2001.
 Tokyo Disneyland opened in 1983.

 2. Tokyo Disney Resort isn’t actually in Tokyo

 The Resort is in the city of Urayasu in Chiba prefecture, which is right next to Tokyo.
 Having the name “Chiba Disney Resort” just doesn’t have the same ring to it.

 You can get here by train (Maihama Station), highway bus or car from the airport, or from other parts of Japan.

 3. Buy your park tickets ahead of time

 Don’t buy your tickets at the gate as that wastes precious time you can spend in the park.
 Tokyo Disney Resort offers tickets for up to 4 consecutive days (you can’t split a multi-day ticket).
 Buy them from the Disney Stores in Japan, on the Official Website, or the easiest way is through Klook (use offer code KLKTDREX to receive an exclusive discount off your first order).

 For more details, read our Guide to Buying Tokyo Disney Resort Park Tickets, which answers many of your questions.